 - DO: Set up a direct debit for repayments.

 Ensure you’ll never miss a repayment and protect your credit score by setting up a direct debit for repayments.
 You can do this during application, when you accept the offer that the card issuer has made.
 You can set up a direct debit to pay the minimum monthly repayment, a fixed amount or a fixed percentage of the outstanding balance.
-Choosing a fixed amount direct debit is likely to be your best bet – simply divide your balance (plus the transfer fee, if applicable) by the number of months in the 0% deal to see what you need to pay each month to be debt free at the end of the promotional period.
+Choosing a fixed amount direct debit is likely to be the most straightforward option – simply divide your balance (plus the transfer fee, if applicable) by the number of months in the 0% deal to see what you need to pay each month to be debt free at the end of the promotional period.

 Mistakes to avoid with balance transfers